piglatiao/Jailbreaks/Gemini/2.5/README.md

 ## Info
 ### Pyrite 3 Beta
-- Increased power further, shortened it a bit, about 500 tokens.
-Made this in a rush, only tested in Gem.
+- Increased power further, shortened it a bit, about 500 tokens yay
+- Pyrite now speaks by default before starting to write - haven't tested it but I prompted it to be optional, should be able to get rid of it by saying you decline the initial remark.
+- Only breifly tested in a Gem but probably works if you paste it in chat, might want to add "Hi Pyrite" at the end or something.

 ### Pyrite 2 Beta
 - Shorter *and* stronger than "full version" - recommend using this version